Toni Dovale

-Antonio "Toni" Rodríguez Dovale (born 4 April 1990) is a Spanish professional footballer who plays as a left winger for Coruxo FC.
+Antonio "Toni" Rodríguez Dovale (born 4 April 1990) is a Spanish former professional footballer who played as a left winger.

 Club career

 Celta

 Dovale was born in A Coruña, Galicia, playing youth football with FC Barcelona amongst other clubs.
 Aged 19, he made his professional debut with local RC Celta de Vigo, starting in a 1–2 Segunda División home loss against CD Numancia on 29 August 2009.
 He started his career as a winger.

 In the 2011–12 season, after a brief loan spell with SD Huesca of the same tier, Dovale contributed 30 games (only nine starts, 1.141 minutes of action) and two goals to help his team to return to La Liga after an absence of five years.
 He made his debut in the competition on 18 August 2012, coming on as a late substitute in the 0–1 home defeat to Málaga CF.

 Even though his future seemed uncertain at Celta following the appointment of coach Luis Enrique in summer 2013, Dovale managed to remain with the club, being successfully reconverted into left-back in the process.
 However, he eventually became surplus to requirements, with even right-footed Jonny being played in his position.